pvcnt/accio/docs/docs/client/index.md

 * `-rc=<string>`: Path to the .acciorc configuration file.
 * `-config=<string>`: Name of the configuration to use, conjointly with the .acciorc configuration file.
 * `-no_color`: Disable colored output.

+The `ACCIO_USER` environment variable can be used to specify the actual user's name.